AlmostGalactic/RetroLang/README.md

 RetroLang features a custom syntax that emphasizes clarity and ease of use.
 With its concise keywords and rich set of built-in functions, you can quickly get started on projects ranging from simple calculations to interactive text adventures.
 Key features include:

 • Dynamic variable handling with block scoping
-• User-defined functions with the FN keyword and termination via STOP
+• User-defined functions defined with FN and ended with STOP
-• Control structures for conditionals, loops, and recursion
+• Control structures for conditionals, loops, and recursion (using DO to begin blocks and STOP to end them)
 • Built-in support for objects (using array-like syntax for object literals and the dot operator for member access)
 • Logical operators AND and OR for compound conditionals
+• Module import functionality via IMPORT, which executes a module file and returns its value

 ---